 For on-premises deployments that put the Workspace ONE UEM server behind a firewall, you can use automations and API functionality.
 However, these deployments must use the VMware Unified Access Gateway (UAG) and set it as a reverse proxy.
 For details, access Configure Reverse Proxy With VMware Workspace ONE UEM API.

 - In the Workspace ONE UEM console, create and use a Workspace ONE UEM Administrator account specific for automation with API permissions.

 - Generate an API key in Workspace ONE UEM so that Workspace ONE Intelligence can use it to connect to any third-party service.

 - Enter the API key and authentication credentials from Workspace ONE UEM to Workspace ONE Intelligence.

-- Register third-party services with Workspace ONE Intelligence for Automation Connections.
+- Register third-party services with Workspace ONE Intelligence.